Degrees & Credentials

 Students may also wish to undertake a project that differs from the traditional thesis model.
 Such projects may consist of creative work (photographic essays, original poetry, designing and building architectural, engineering, or business models, etc.).
 The purpose of this approach is to dissolve the boundaries of areas of study and encourage learning across two or more disciplines.

 During a senior teaching capstone, students co-teach an Honors seminar alongside an Honors College faculty member.
-The student and faculty member work together to create or modfiy, propose, prepare, and then co-teach an honors seminar together.
+The student and faculty member work together to create or modify, propose, prepare, and then co-teach an honors seminar together.
 This process usually fills three consecutive semesters (a 1 Credit UHON 499 prior to the official UHON 492 and 493 semesters).
 Senior teaching is especially appropriate for students who anticipate teaching significantly after they graduate from honors.
 This could include students who are going to graduate school and expect to be a teaching assistant, students who anticipate teaching in the primary or secondary education system, or students who plan to pursue a career in higher education.

 During a service-learning capstone, students will work closely with a community partner to identify needs, propose a project, and execute the project.
 Students will document all activities as well as participate in an ongoing process of critical reflection on the project, the problem, and the communities served.
 Service learning is a teaching and learning method that integrates meaningful service in the community with academic learning in order to enrich the learning experience, engender personal growth, teach civic responsibility, and strengthen communities.
 Students engaged in a service learning capstone will expand their academic skills and knowledge, applying them to address real-life needs in communities where they work.